 So, in January of 2010, I closed my business and went to work for ETHP.
 It was an agonizing decision to leave my business, and I made a promise to myself – I would stick it out a whole calendar year, and if I didn’t absolutely love it, I’d go back to running my own IT business.
 While there, I learned techie things like segregating data using VLANs, VoIP systems, multiple DHCP scopes, and Active Directory/Microsoft Exchange implementations; but I also learned intangible ideas like the need for a good business culture and etiquette, and the importance of friendships and relationships.
 After a full year of working, I liked it… but I didn’t absolutely love it.
 So, I followed through on the promise I had made to myself.
 In January of 2011, I left ETHP to restart my IT services venture.

 I now have the confidence, ability, and time to devote to building an IT business – one that is not only technically sound, but is grounded in friendships and relationships.
 Helping people – not fixing things – is my favorite part of what I do.

 With that, I implore you to consider Allevia for your IT needs.
-Whether in your home or in your small business, Allevia can provide friendly, efficient, and cost-effective support for all your IT needs.
+Allevia can provide friendly, efficient, and cost-effective support for all your business’ IT needs.